 Featuring a busy port, gorgeous buildings and public parks, the historic town of Sorrento is the perfect place for a coastal walk.
 After a stroll through Piazza Tasso or alleyways lined with artisan shops and cafés, you’ll understand why Sorrento has attracted writers, poets and artists for many centuries.
 If you’re feeling adventurous, opt for a boat tour into the Grotta della Smeraldo Cave, a natural phenomenon that’s one of the most beautiful sights in the whole of Italy.

 What to Wear

 When it comes it the Amalfi Coast, the fashionista history runs deep to when moda Positano was born here in the 60s.
 There’s no need for overly extravagant outfits, but instead opt for elegance and comfort.
 For starters, a high-quality pair of flat sandals are necessary due to the uneven surfaces and amount of walking you’ll be doing.
-Designed with comfort and convenience in mid, these Stuart Weitzman Cami Leather Sandals are a pair that you can swiftly kick on and off.
-The stylish design features interlocking vamp straps and a flat block heel, while the polished black palette goes with just about anything.
+Designed with comfort and convenience in mind, these Aeyde Marina Leather Sandals are a pair that you can swiftly kick on and off – perfect for everyday use.
+Crafted from smooth nappa leather, the strappy design is extremely stylish, yet minimalistic enough to go well with just about any outfit.
 If there’s one fashion essential for the Amalfi Coast, it’s a cotton dress.
-Cut from a featherweight cotton material, this Khaite Pamela Polka-Dot Flocked Dress puts forth a chic polka dot pattern and fitted bodice.
-Not only does the dress emphasize under-the-sun breathability but it makes for an effortless and classic look.
-Check out our Style Sheet for the Amalfi Coast for the full fashion breakdown.
+Cut from a featherweight cotton material, this Three Graces London Dia Maxi Dress is an airy and effortless option.
+Not only does the dress emphasize under-the-sun breathability but it also puts forth a chic style, highlighted with a voluminous A-line skirt.